BBC Radio London: 1970–1988: Radio London

-Local radio arrived in London as part of the second wave of BBC local stations, following a successful pilot project headed by Frank Gillard, who on visiting the United States discovered local radio stations of varying formats and brought this concept to Britain.
+Local radio arrived in London as part of the second wave of BBC local stations, following a successful pilot project headed by Frank Gillard, who on visiting the United States, discovered local radio stations of varying formats and brought the concept to Britain.

 Test transmissions for the new local radio station were carried out from Wrotham, Kent, on 95.3 MHz in FM mono, relaying BBC Radio 1 (at the time broadcast only on medium wave), with several announcements informing listeners of the new service.
-On 6 October 1970 Radio London was launched, three years before commercial radio for Greater London in the guise of LBC.
-An additional medium wave frequency was allocated on 1457 kHz (206 metres) from Brookman's Park.
-95.3 soon changed to 94.9.
+On 6 October 1970, Radio London was launched, three years before commercial radio for Greater London in the guise of LBC.
+On 2 September 1972 the station began broadcasting on MW in 1972, on 1457 kHz (206 metres) from Brookmans Park and in 1973 the VHF frequency changed to 94.9.

-BBC Radio London was the local station for the capital, although in the early days it relied heavily on news reports from other stations in the BBC network and often shared programming with BBC Radio 1 and BBC Radio 2.
-It took on a fairly lively sound and featured (as it does to this day) extensive traffic reports, phone-in programmes — it pioneered the daily phone-in in the UK — and much contemporary and middle-of-the-road music.
-For several months after launch, the station was not able to play commercial records as no agreement had been reached over so-called needle time, which led to London listeners becoming acquainted with broadcast library music from outside the UK (notably the Canadian Talent Library) and music from film soundtracks.
-A phone-in programme, Sounding Brass, was pioneered, devised and first presented by Owen Spencer-Thomas in 1977.
+BBC Radio London was the local station for the capital, although, in its early days, it relied heavily on news reports from other stations in the BBC network and often shared programming with BBC Radio 1 and BBC Radio 2.
+For several months after launch, the station was not able to play commercial records as no agreement had been reached over so-called needle time, which led to London listeners becoming acquainted with broadcast library music from outside the UK (including the Canadian Talent Library) and music from film soundtracks.
+A phone-in programme, Sounding Brass, was first presented by Owen Spencer-Thomas in 1977.
 Listeners were invited to choose a Christmas carol or hymn while a Salvation Army brass band stood by in the studio to play their request live.
 It later moved to BBC Radio 2 and was presented by Gloria Hunniford.

-As soon as Independent Local Radio stations LBC and Capital London went on air, public attention to Radio London declined, with the station attempting to copy both.
+As soon as Independent Local Radio stations LBC and Capital London went on air, public attention to Radio London declined.

-Radio London started regular broadcasts from Harewood House, Hanover Square, near Oxford Circus, later moving to 35 Marylebone High Street - the former Radio Times warehouse, famously without windows and providing an enormous sub-basement studio.
+Radio London started regular broadcasts from Harewood House, 13 Hanover Square, near Oxford Circus, later moving to 35 Marylebone High Street – the former Radio Times warehouse.